Conan-Official/Work-Portfolio/Portfolio/conans-dealeron-coding-challenge/README.md

 ## Note

-To access the images from the dummy api for the gallery of the application, you must uncomment lines 121 & 122 in the index.js file.
+To load the images from the dummy api for the gallery of the application, you must uncomment lines 121 & 122 in the index.js file.

 To deploy the application, use the previous directions in the Employers Notes to launch a local server listening on port 3000.
 This will then host your index.html file and the dummy api.